 What is a Dark Kitchen?
 The Basic Functions…

-A dark kitchen, also known as a cloud, virtual, remote, commissary and ghost kitchen, unlike a traditional restaurant, is a professional kitchen that only produces food for delivery.
+A dark kitchen, also known as a cloud, virtual, remote, commissary and ghost kitchen, unlike a traditional restaurant, is a professional commercial kitchen that only produces food for delivery.
 It contains the kitchen equipment and facilities needed to prepare food but has no dining area for customers.
 The dark kitchen business model easily enables the creation and transitioning of a brand concept to be able to target specific demographics.

 The Rise of Virtual Kitchens

 Hundreds of dark kitchens are now operating all over the UK with the majority in London and online orders and deliveries are now accounting for around 30% of sales in the food industry.

 Restaurant owners are deciding to add a delivery brand to their existing brick-and-mortar restaurant kitchen.
 Taking advantage of an existing kitchen by incorporating a delivery-only restaurant can capitalise on the in-house offering.